Nora Quesada Pizarro and Graham Begg work on ways to depict landscape, its history and its importance to people.

 Some animals would benefit if they could use the blue as a whole, but to do this they have to move between the shapes.
 This is where the web of field boundaries comes in.
 And it’s not just the existence of the boundaries, but their form: a thick hedge may offer better connexion for small mammals than a post-and-wire fence.
 Over time, boundaries can be managed to offer good lines of connexion.

-Nora Quesada Pizarro (MSc), from Barcelona, is working at the James Hutton Institute, Dundee, on the influence of landscape on the movement of crop pests and other animals.
+Nora Quesada Pizarro (MSc), from Barcelona, worked at the James Hutton Institute, Dundee, on the influence of landscape on the movement of crop pests and other animals.
 She previously worked with the Forest Science Centre of Catalonia.
+She has moved back to Spain.

 Image below: Scotland, divided into managed lowland farmland (black) and the rest (mostly managed upland).